dreamcatcher-tech/network/Inbox/2025-09-20 1129 git repos in nfs.md

 we could clone of a single base repo, that is kept in sync with the remote, and then each workspace just pushes and pulls to that one, or uses it as a clone. keeps things fast an local but also space efficient.

+workspace spec can narrow the repos down to a path, or a specific branch, in which case we would use sparse checkout.

+we could check out with no fetch depth, and then the bot has to know to get the history if it needs it.

+may provide an mcp server to do management of backing repos.